AWilliams17/PasteMate/README.md

 -Vue.JS
 -Flask w/ Flask-Restful + Flask-SqlAlchemy + Flask-Wtforms + Wtforms-Json + Flask-JWT-Extended

-# State of the code
-The server part of this project is okay as far as I can see, but the client is a bit messy due to me moving away from event busses
-and to Vuex.
-Right now, account sign ups + sign outs work as intended.
-Some templates still need to be made.

 # Client Setup
 ``` bash
 # install dependencies